 Congratulations to the school council for achieving a speakers school council award for their work on healthy eating at playtimes.
 Well deserved after a lot of hard work.

-We have raised over £2000 for the Herts Air Ambulance Service this year.
+We have raised over £2000 for the Herts Air Ambulance Service.

 'Go Red' Day